Skip to main content

 A peptide that shows promise in Phase 2 moves to the most extensive and rigorous stage of pre-approval testing ∞ Phase 3 clinical trials.
 These studies can involve several hundred to several thousand participants and are designed to provide definitive evidence of the peptide’s safety and efficacy.

 Participants are often randomized into different groups, with some receiving the investigational peptide and others receiving a placebo or the current standard treatment.
-This comparative structure allows researchers to rigorously assess the therapeutic benefit and to detect less common that may only appear in a larger population.
+This comparative structure allows researchers to rigorously assess the therapeutic benefit and to detect less common side effects that may only appear in a larger population.
 These trials are often conducted over a longer period, sometimes lasting for several years, to gather data on the peptide’s performance over time.

 Each clinical trial phase builds upon the last, systematically expanding the participant pool and deepening the inquiry from initial safety to long-term efficacy.